Housing - Shelter For All

 |The Shelter For All service area includes 71 Mississippi counties divided into two distinct regions: northern and southern.
 To cover this broad area, IDS’s main office in Hattiesburg serves the southern region, covering all southern counties except Pearl River, Stone, George, Hancock, Harrison, and Jackson.
 The Jackson office serves the northern region, which extends as far north as the Tennessee line with the exception of Madison, Warren, Hinds, Rankin and Copiah Counties.|

-- Sixty-five homeless individuals and/or families received housing placements
+- Twenty-seven homeless individuals and/or families received housing placements

-- Seventeen homeless individuals with disabilities were successful in obtaining supported employment or employment in the community
+- Twenty-three homeless individuals with disabilities were assisted with supported employment or referrals for employment in the community

-- Fifty-eight homeless individuals with disabilities were referred for life skills counseling
+- 47 homeless individuals with disabilities were referred for life skills counseling

-- Assisted 116 homeless individuals to access transportation and mainstream health and human services
+- Assisted 102 homeless individuals to access mainstream health and human services

-- Fifty–one individuals with disabilities successfully completed renter education
+- 31 individuals with disabilities successfully completed renter education

-- Forty-one individuals received budget counseling from a certified housing counselor
+- 46 individuals received budget counseling from a certified housing counselor and 22 received credit counseling

-- Fifty-five homeless individuals with disabilities received follow-along case management services
+- 56 homeless individuals with disabilities received follow-along case management services

-- Person-centered planning was provided by HOYO and its coalition members, in collaboration with homeless service providers, to 9 individuals with a disability.
+- Person-centered planning was provided by HOYO and its coalition members, in collaboration with homeless service providers, to five individuals with a disability

-- Five outreach activities were provided to homeless shelters, regional centers and LIFE centers.
+- Three outreach activities were provided to homeless shelters, regional centers and LIFE centers

 Toll Free and TTY: Hattiesburg 1.888.671.0051